openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       direct them to the ``http://`` sources mirror.
 You can use ``file://`` URLs to point to local directories or network shares as well.

+      See the definition of this variable in the BitBake Manual for more
+      details: :term:`bitbake:PREMIRRORS`.

    :term:`PRIORITY`
       Indicates the importance of a package.